JuliaDataScience/JuliaDataScience/contents/dataVis.md

 sco(s)
 ```

-For more on `themes` please go to section xxx  and learn how to do `with_theme(...)`.
+For more on `themes` please go to section xxx (Refs)

-Before moving on into the next section, it's worthwile to see an example
+Before moving on into the next section, it's worthwhile to see an example
 where an `array` of attributes are passed at once to a plotting function.
-For this example we will use the `scatter` plotting function a do a bubble plot.
+For this example we will use the `scatter` plotting function to do a bubble plot.

 ```jl
 s = """